 If you have a friend that was recently diagnosed with cancer, or you yourself are preparing for a mastectomy (or other major surgical procedure) you probably want to know what you can do now to prepare.
 When it comes to things you need after a mastectomy, most of the times we just wonder what we have to buy.
 But, when preparing for post-op recovery it's important to prepare for unexpected lifestyle adjustments.

-If you or a friend have had a mastectomy or reconstructive surgery because of breast cancer, you know all too well the road to recovery can be difficult.
-The amount of reconstruction will depend on the mastectomy, and the width, size, and location of the removed tumor, which means everyone’s recovery looks very different.
+If you or a friend have had a mastectomy or reconstructive surgery because of breast cancer, you know all too well that post-op recovery can be difficult.
+The amount of reconstruction will depend on the mastectomy and the width, size, and location of the removed tumor.
+This means that recovery looks very different.

 You will need support both physically and emotionally.
 This is not only a time of physical recovery but emotional as well.
 It’s important to surround yourself with people who want to help, like loved ones, friends, or neighbors.
 It’s also a good idea to seek counseling or therapy before and after the mastectomy, not only for yourself but for your spouse too.
 There are post-mastectomy support groups available that meet once or twice a month that can give you valuable information, it’s often helpful to meet people who have been through and are going through the same thing as you are.
 It’s a good idea to find local groups before your surgery.